multiplealiases/Addendum-Automated-I2A2I/README.md

 ![enter image description here](assets/images/sunrise-shot-end-aac-16k-gbrp-edit.jpg) (assets/images/sunrise-shot-end-aac-16k-gbrp-edit.jpg)

 That's better.
 In general, the only parameter you can't change willy-nilly (because it's related to the output image) is the resolution parameter.
+Other than that, it'll work with pretty much any valid combination of parameters.

 ## Protip